-For disciplinary offenses, we need resources to match the cause of the social-emotional offenses.
-Two of the major causes would include the lack of mental health services for students in need, and disruptions in the home environment that lead to instability and uncertainty for the student.
-These are two items that will require a community approach and a partnership between all homes and school.
-Community agencies such as DCF will need to be able to provide support to families beyond typical abuse and neglect situations.
+As mentioned above, our MTSS specialist (ESSER funded) is crucial to developing behavior specific lessons for students based on our building data and acts in many ways in an administrative capacity in processing behavior violations with students.
+Without this position our administrative team would be overwhelmed with disciplinary offenses and have less time for instructional issues.
+It is essential to our building that this position remains.
 B. What are the targets/goals related to social/emotional growth?
-1. Students will have the social-emotional skills to achieve postsecondary success, as measured by a 15% decrease in the number of social-emotional behavior offenses (736 to 626) by 2027.
-2. Students will have the social-emotional skills to achieve postsecondary success, as measured by a 20% decrease in the number of students who are chronically absent (33.5% to 13.5%) by 2027.
-C. How do you determine students are ready for Kindergarten? (only if building serves Kindergarteners) NA D. What are the targets/goals related to Kindergarten Readiness? (only if building serves Kindergarteners) NA E. How are successes of Individual Plans of Study being measured?
+Students will have the social-emotional skills to achieve postsecondary success, as measured by a 15% decrease in the number of social-emotional behavior offenses (736 to 626) by 2027.
+Students will have the social-emotional skills to achieve postsecondary success, as measured by a 20% decrease in the number of students who are chronically absent (33.5% to 13.5%) by 2027.
+C. How do you determine students are ready for NA Kindergarten? (only if building serves Kindergarteners) D. What are the targets/goals related to Kindergarten Readiness? (only if building serves Kindergarteners) NA E. How are successes of Individual Plans of Study being measured?
 Current: Our middle school students begin their Individual Plans of Study in their 6th-grade Social Studies class.
 Students do an interest inventory and complete activities on school subjects at work, decision-making, and time management.
 In 7th grade they complete activities on biases and career choices, jobs and employers, discovering learning pathways, and learning styles.
 Students set goals and monitor their goals throughout the year.
 All 8th-grade students take the Career & Life class where they explore career matches, examine their skills, learn about self-advocacy, and plan their transition to high school.
-We monitor the number of students who have completed these activities to make sure all students are completing their plan of study.
+We monitor the number of students who have completed these activities to

 Desired: Ideally, through the monitoring of students' IPS our school staff would be able to expose our 8th grade students to electives that may meet their career interests.
 This is already being done at the high school level, but oftentimes Freshmen begin their high school careers unsuccessfully and are forced into credit recovery situations that block their ability to participate in the exploration of electives.
-We need more family engagement that includes parent communication linked to the Xello program, and parent participation through informational meetings that showcase F. What are the targets/goals related to postsecondary student progress, choices, and goals.
-Currently, our counselors are overwhelmed with social-emotional issues and scheduling concerns.
+We need more family engagement that includes parent communication linked to the Xello program, and parent participation through informational meetings that showcase student progress, choices, and goals.
+Currently, our counselors are overwhelmed with socialemotional issues and scheduling concerns.
 We need more staffing dedicated to the IPS process and responsible for engaging families throughout the process.
-NA completion/attendance? (only if building serves Grade 12) G. How are you ensuring students are civically engaged?
+NA .
 Current: Students complete community service hours in their Career & Life class.
 They also complete a project during the class that involves giving back to the school or community.
 Our 7th graders have the opportunity to take a field trip into our community that combines art and being a culturally aware citizen.
 We offer clubs in the morning and have a Civics club that chooses different projects to complete that help out the school and community.
 The rights and duties of citizenship is a key component of our 8th grade History curriculum.